Danko-Lab/dTOX/README.md

 2) No normalization.

-3) [PRO-seq only] Each read is mapped at 5’ (GRO-seq) or 3’ (PRO-seq) position (point mode) , not mapped to a continuous region starting from 5’ or 3’.
+3) (PRO-seq only) Each read is mapped at 5’ (GRO-seq) or 3’ (PRO-seq) position (point mode) , not mapped to a continuous region starting from 5’ or 3’.
 This is different with the software Tfit.

 #### PRO-seq processing--

-⋅⋅*To generate bigWig files from fastq data, please refer to https://github.com/Danko-Lab/proseq2.0/
+   -To generate bigWig files from fastq data, please refer to https://github.com/Danko-Lab/proseq2.0/

 To generate bigWig files from bam files, please refer to https://github.com/Danko-Lab/RunOnBamToBigWig/